 Programming the music of J.S.
 Bach in tandem with modern and contemporary works is a common practice.
 One would not be surprised to hear, for example, Bach’s Cello Suite No. 1 (c.
 1715) followed by Benjamin Britten’s Cello Suite No. 3 (1971).
 This sort of programming can provide an audience with a poignant musical dialogue between a recent musical language and one from the more distant past.
-The relationships between differing musical styles is fascinating – the characteristics they share; how they distinguish themselves from each other; and how one style effects our engagement with another.
+The relationships among different musical styles are fascinating – the characteristics they share; how they distinguish themselves from each other; and how one style effects our engagement with another.
 One way to explore music across periods and to illuminate these similarities and differences is a process called “musical translation.”

 ABOVE: Bach’s original notation (left) compared to a translation (right) in the style of G. Ligeti in his Solo Cello Sonata.